-Existing ventilation standards are based on the need to maintain acceptable air quality in modern, tightly sealed buildings by the process of dilution with outside or makeup air.
+Existing ventilation standards are based on the assumption that acceptable air quality can be maintained in modern, tightly sealed buildings by the process of dilution of recirculated indoor air with outdoor or makeup air.
 However, rising energy costs for heating and cooling makeup air have made the option of dilution increasingly costly (ASHRAE 1982).
 Reductions in both ventilation and energy use have been accompanied by increasing health and comfort complaints among occupants, often known as "Sick Building Syndrome."
 The cause is rarely definitely determined but often suspected to be related to components of the building or air supply system (NRC 1981; Sterling and Sterling 1983; Sterling et al. 1983).
+1913

-Ventilating system design is determined by projections of the amount of air needed to provide risk-free and comfortable conditions to building occupants.
-Projections are based on building design and predictions of best estimates of heating, cooling and occupancy loads.
-The total amount of air, the amount of outdoor air, and the amount of recirculated air are specified to meet the projected requirements of a building, based to a large extent on estimated number of individuals expected to occupy the building--they are designed in.
-However, after completion and during its lifetime, actual loads may exceed or fall short of designed-in
+Ventilating system design is determined by projections of the amount of air needed to provide acceptable air quality and comfortable conditions to building occupants.
+Projections are based on building design factors and predictions of best estimates of heating, cooling and occupancy loads.
+The total amount of air, the amount of outdoor air, and the amount of recirculated air are specified. to meet the projected requirements of a building, based to a large extent on estimated number of individuals expected to occupy the building--they are designed in.
+However, after completion and during its lifetime, actual loads may exceed or fall short of designed-in parameters.
+Ventilation parameters are usually given as overall measures that best express actual loads.
+The most commonly used overall criterion for actual load is human occupancy.
+Using the actual count of occupants as a base yields another set of parameters measuring ventilation capacity in terms of the total, the outdoor, and the recirculated amount of air supplied to each person actually occupying a building (on the average).
+Thus, there are two sets of ventilation parameters to consider--those that have been designed into the building based on estimates and those calculated from actual use.